Shut it! Ex-skipper Taylor says Australia may ban verbals

-Sydney, April 1, 2018 (AFP) - - Former captain Mark Taylor said Sunday that Cricket Australia were considering a ban on sledging, or verbal taunting, after the ball-tampering scandal and fractious current Test series with South Africa.
+Sydney (AFP) - Former captain Mark Taylor said Sunday that Cricket Australia were considering a ban on sledging, or verbal taunting, after the ball-tampering scandal and fractious current Test series with South Africa.

 The cheating crisis in the third Test, which saw Steve Smith and David Warner stripped of the captaincy and vice-captaincy and banned from the sport for a year, followed an ill-tempered start to the series.
 Cameron Bancroft was also suspended for nine months.